Budget categories and fiscal policies

 - Donations to programs or individuals.

-- Occupancy, rent, utilities, property insurance, janitorial.
+- Occupancy, rent, utilities, property insurance, and janitorial.

-- Communication, telephone, internet, fax, cell phone.
+- Communication, telephone, internet, fax, and cell phone.

 - Copying and printing costs associated with grant administration.